 Jesus said, “Feed my sheep.”
 (John 21:15-17)

-Do you know what’s happening here?
-Jesus is reinstating Peter, one forgiveness for every time Peter denied him before the crucifixion.
-Not just reinstatement even – promotion.
+Jesus, having drunk Peter’s fault on the cross, is reinstating him – one forgiveness for every time Peter denied him before the crucifixion.
+Not just reinstatement, even – promotion.
 It is understood by theologians that Jesus is appointing Peter to lead his post-ascension church.

 This is amazing.
-Mind-blowing.
 Keep in mind that Peter should have incurred the curse of Matthew 10:33 – “…whoever disowns me before others, I will disown before my Father in heaven.”
 By our best understanding, there is no reason Peter should even have a place in the Book of Life right now.
 Yet Jesus not only forgives him, he hands him a place of leadership in the coming kingdom!
-If I were God writing this story (and Peter is probably glad I wasn’t), I would have moved differently.
-I would have set up for my church leader someone who stood heroically by Jesus in his darkest hour, not someone who hid and denied him like a coward.
-Talk about a bad example.
-(Of course, there was nobody who had stood by him, but as God, I could have ensured there was.)

 I’m still not sure how all this works in practice.
 I still believe in the principle of the talents (Luke 19) and wonder how much of his kingdom must genuinely be earned.
-Surely some of it must be.
-There were times Jesus had to withhold from people, and there have been times he’s had to withhold from me.
+There were times Jesus had to withhold from people, and there have been times he’s withheld from me.

-But this I know: he remains, defiantly and freely, a God of grace.
+But he remains, defiantly and freely, a God of grace.
 Whatever he’s willing to give is up to him, but that generosity is where I’m starting from.
 May God help me.